How your credit score is calculated

 If you’re trying to build a more robust credit mix and boost your score, do it gradually.
 Don’t apply for a mortgage, a car loan and three credit cards all at once.

-Other things that may or may not influence your credit score
+Other things that can (and won't) impact your credit score

-When you apply for new credit, lender inquiries can slightly, temporarily ding your score.
+Also, when you apply for new credit, lender inquiries can slightly, temporarily ding your score.
 It typically rebounds after you’ve paid on time for a few months.
-Meanwhile, checking your score on your own has no impact.

 VantageScore: An alternative to FICO

-Another credit scoring model called VantageScore is catching on.
-Its criteria are similar to FICO’s, but the categories are weighted differently.
+Another popular credit scoring model is VantageScore.
+Its criteria are similar to FICO’s, but the categories that impact the score are weighted differently.

 In several ways, VantageScore is more generous than FICO.
 Scores are not affected by paid or unpaid collections of less than $250.
 Accounts that took a hit during a natural disaster are not taken into consideration.

-Knowing the score — and keeping it nice and high — could make all the difference in the quality of your financial life.
-Again, you can get a free credit score — plus credit monitoring — from Credit Sesame.
+Knowing your credit score — and keeping it nice and high — could make all the difference in the quality of your financial life.
+You can get a free credit score — plus credit monitoring — from Credit Sesame.